What is content development?

 Take another example: A recent blog post is getting tons of page views.
 Just because it’s killing it in that sense doesn’t necessarily mean its slaying in search, too.
 This success could be an indicator of a highly successful email marketing strategy.
 In this case, the only way to know for sure would be to go into Google Analytics and assess the traffic sources.
 And yes, traffic is almost always a good thing, regardless of whether it comes from an email campaign or search.

 But it’s important to be precise when reviewing metrics.
 That’s how you’ll get to the root of why certain numbers are strong and others weak, so that you can repeat your successes and avoid making the same mistakes twice.
+As you uncover this level of analytical nuance, you can further refine your blog writing process (or eBook, or white paper, what have you.).

 There’s no wasted motion in data-driven content marketing